Azure/missionlz/README.md

 ### Deploy using the Azure CLI

-> Don't have Azure CLI?
-Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>

 1. Clone the repository and change directory to the root of the repository:

     ```plaintext